KLIFS Frequently Asked Questions

 • ACS Journal of Chemical Information and Modeling (2017)

-When using the KNIME nodes that were developed for KLIFS, but if possible please also cite the Nucleic Acids Research paper for the data acquired from KLIFS.
+When using the KNIME nodes of KLIFS, but if possible please also cite the Nucleic Acids Research paper (top) for the data acquired from KLIFS.

 • ACS Journal of Medicinal Chemistry (2014)